Even With A New Agreement, Brexit Is Not A Done Deal. Here's Why

 What's next?

 All eyes will turn to the British Parliament on Saturday to see if Johnson can push this deal through.
 People will march through the streets of London to call for a second referendum to give voters a "final say" on Johnson's withdrawal agreement, with an option to stay in the EU.
-If British lawmakers approve Johnson's deal, the U.K. will legally leave the EU at the end of this month, but will enter a transition period in which all the current rules remain the same to avoid disruption as the U.K. and EU negotiate a new relationship.
+If British lawmakers approve Johnson's deal, the U.K. will legally leave the EU at the end of this month, but it will enter a transition period in which all the current rules remain the same to avoid disruption as the U.K. and EU negotiate a new relationship.
 The transition period would run to the end of December 2020.